 Depending on the level of warning issued their performance can be under scrutiny for anything between 6 and 12 months.
 Whilst you would hope that their attendance would no longer be an issue, that is unfortunately not always the case.
 From the point that you issue the warning, your employee is in the disciplinary process.
 How you proceed from there will depend entirely upon their continuing behaviour.

-Find out about the basics of employee management and team building right here.
+Read HR articles about the basics of employee management and team building right here.